YoCodingJosh/DarkHavoc/README.md

 -------

 * Fix Mac OS X Specific Bugs
-* Experiment with MonoGame-SDL2 (Might fix the aforementioned Mac OS X bugs)
+* Experiment with MonoGame-SDL2 (That might fix the aforementioned Mac OS X bugs)
 * Finish implementing Practice Mode
-    * lol sublist
+    * Add Enemies
+    * Add Instructions like "Use the arrow keys to move around!" and etc.
+    * Make it a random but controlled environment for the player to practice in.
+* Think of a story for the campaign
+* Write the design document for Sony.
+* Remove unused code.